Lufthansa pilots start three-day strike over early retirement

-FRANKFURT Lufthansa (LHAG.DE) pilots started a walkout on Wednesday that has prompted the German carrier to cancel about 3,800 flights, in what could become one of the biggest strikes ever to hit the airline.
+FRANKFURT, April 2 Lufthansa pilots started a walkout on Wednesday that has prompted the German carrier to cancel about 3,800 flights, in what could become one of the biggest strikes ever to hit the airline.

 The union representing most of Lufthansa's 5,400 pilots called a three-day strike to underline its demand to keep an early retirement scheme.